SnorklingTurtle/Minecraft-Camera/README.md

 * In Overworld the sky color changes depending on the time of day.
 * Amount of rendered pixels per ticks can be adjusted through the config.
 * Render distance can be adjusted through the config.
+* Allows players to copy a picture to clipboard.
+* Allows players to fetch a picture by its ID.
 * Camera skin can be changed through the config.
+* Pictures that has despawned or has been thrown into lava, will be removed from the database.
 * Updated colors for newer block types.
 * All logging is prefixed with `[Camera]`.